rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Kubernetes automates the deployment and scaling of containers within pods arranged in clusters.

 Kubernetes is called an "orchestrator" of <a href="#micro-services">micro-service apps</a> and utilities that run on containers built using Docker or rkt.
-(Micro services are a set of small and independent services.)

 Kubernetes is often abbreviated as "k8s", with 8 replacing the number of characters between k and s.